deltasoftmx/AcademicNetworkServices/docs/WEB_SERVICES.md

 No particular codes.

-#### Create group post
+#### Create group/shared post

 ##### Description

-Create a new group post, either only text or text with an image.
+Create a new group post, with a content and/or image.

+Or create a shared post of a group post, with an optional content.

 ##### Endpoint